Cross Creek (film): Differences from real life

 Also Baskin is only mentioned a few times in the book but makes up a major part of the film.

 Release

 Box office

 Ritt says he knew the film would be challenging commercially.
 "No one in middle America is wildly concerned about the dilemma of the artist," he said.

 The film performed poorly at the box office.

+Ritt said "I grew ill during that film, and I could see that in the film.
+The film lacked a certain kind of dynamic.
+Maybe it’s always implicit in that kind of material, but I like the film.
+I was very disappointed.
+Of course you're always disappointed when a film doesn’t succeed.
+But I liked it, and I liked all the people in it.
+I had a good time with them."

 Critical reception

-Rotten Tomatoes gives the film a rating of 56% based on 16 reviews.
+Rotten Tomatoes gives the film a rating of 61% based on 18 reviews.